cseanburns/electronic_resource_mgmt/src/12-acquisitions-collection-development.md

 regardless of the actual form in which the information arrives" (p.
 83).
 However, this perspective overlooks practical considerations.
 Format impacts cost, licensing, and ultimately, accessibility.
-If format matters, we need to ask:
-How does format either prevent or facilitate access?
+If format matters, we need to ask: how does format either prevent or facilitate access?
 This question links acquisitions, collections development, and usability, since usability is an access issue.
-We'll address usability more deeply in a later section.
+We'll address usability specifically in a later section.

-In a collection development course, you would primarily focus on content.
+In a collection development course, you might primarily focus on content.
 You would also consider the work involved in creating a collection development policy (CDP).
 Content and CDPs are key to the acquisition, collection, and management of e-resources.
 However, it is equally important to understand how the management of electronic resources